 By Hannah Thompson-Weeman

-Read more from Farm Journal:
+Read more on Farm Journal's PORK: